How The Brain Functions While Speed Reading

 The Limiting Factors in Processing of Information by the Brain

-In the first phase of Visual Information Process, the limiting factors, which put a limit or barrier to reading faster, are:
+In the first phase of the Visual Information Process, the limiting factors, which put a limit or barrier to reading faster, are:

 We read words through flitting, jerky movements of the eyes and glance through the lines.
 These quick movements are called Saccades.
 The visual distance covered in each saccade is 2 visual degrees which contain about 8 letters and the average duration is .3 seconds.